AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 ### Measure feature importance

 With a trained model object `blockrank.diablo()` will create a list of vectors of BlockRank scores for each feature.
-For more detail see section 'BlockRank' below.
+For more detail see section [BlockRank](#blockrank) below.

 ### Plot feature stability